A Walk through the history of the City of the Hills in Oneonta, New York

 Holiday Inn and Express in Oneonta

 My overnight accommodation in Oneonta was at a brand new Holiday Inn and Suites.
-A helpful staff greeted me with smiles on check-in.
-The room was simple in decoration but well appointed for this road weary traveler.
-Waking up, overlooking the city and mountains wasn’t bad either.
-Albeit a short stay, I was very comfortable, well looked after and well fed at breakfast.
+A helpful staff member greeted me with a smile on check-in.
+The room was decorated but well-appointed for this road-weary traveler.
+Waking up to overlook the city and mountains wasn’t bad either.
+Albeit a short stay, I was very comfortable, well looked after, and well fed at breakfast.

 https://www.ihg.com/holidayinnexpress/hotels/us/en/oneonta/onhrt/hoteldetail